MimirHQ/battleshipdocs/README.md

 # Welcome to Battleship

 Battleship is an extensible naval strategy game designed to teach students about Java programming.
+[You can watch a sample battle here.](https://mimirhq.github.io/davyjoneslocker/?code=mimir%2F-L777DgsqR5EkBYBFGDy)

 ![Battleship Preview](preview.png)